 The focus for Leah’s yoga and Barefoot Bodywork classes is on taking students, efficiently, into a clearer state of physical and mental being while expanding their abilities and awareness.
 For beginners, the focus is on the gross-level placement and movements of the practitioner.
 Over time, as the blueprint of the modality becomes increasingly inherent, the focus of the practice shifts toward more subtlety and receptivity.

-Leah lives in Berkeley with her two teenage daughters, Naomi and Olivia, and her partner, Peter Ajemian, who operates Soja Martial Arts.
+Leah lives in Berkeley with her two, delightful, teenage daughters, Naomi and Olivia.

 Leonora Willis established her connection to Yoga during a major transition in her life.
 During this time, Yoga provided an anchor to secure her, as well as the sails to help her move through life with grace.
 This experience fueled her desire to become a Yoga instructor, not only to enhance her own continued Yoga practice, but also to help others move through the every day and unexpected transitions of life with awareness, strength and flexibility.
 Leonora recognizes individual students’ needs and knowledgeably meets those needs in a myriad of ways: with helpful guiding directions, hands-on adjustments, keen Vinyasa sequences.
 Leonora teaches Yoga classes in the Vinyasa Flow Style, which links the breath to the body’s movement, not only within a pose, but also in the transitions between poses, thus moving students through sequences that challenge the body, aiming to balance mind and spirit.
 In a Yoga class with Leonora, students are physically challenged while also feeling a sense of being nurtured, safe and supported, which encourages the connection between body and mind, self and universe.
 By incorporating pranayama, meditation and chanting, Leonora provides her yoga students with a balanced practice that fuels and reenergizes the mind, body and spirit. www.leonorawillis.com